daalvand/bup-sub/README.md

 # PUB SUB

-* This package used for publish and subscribe with redis or kafka
+* This package used to publish and subscribe with Regis or Kafka

 # installation
 ## install package